 Parents and young people are invited to contact us.

-We will then make an appointment with this therapist for a more in-depth assessment.
+We will then make an appointment with this therapist for a more in-depth consultation.
 This is an opportunity for you to ask more questions about the therapy that has been suggested, as well as talking about your situation and receiving some support.
-We usually recommend that parents or carers of young children come to this appointment on their own.
-Some parents of older children find it helpful to bring them so that they can be fully involved in the process.
-If you are a young person referring yourself, you are welcome to come on your own or to bring someone to support you.
-This session is charged at our standard rate of £50 before 6th April 2020, or £55 from 7th April.
+We usually recommend that parents or carers of young children attend this appointment on their own.
+Some parents of older children find it helpful to have them join the meeting so that they can be fully involved in the process.
+If you are a young person referring yourself, you are welcome to attend on your own or to invite someone to support you.
+This session is charged at our standard rate of £55.

 (Read more about our fees here)

 If you decide to go ahead, the therapist will arrange a regular appointment for you, your child or family.
 These are usually weekly or fortnightly.

 We will agree a review date, usually after about six therapy sessions.
 You will meet your child’s therapist (during the Covid-19 lockdown, this will be online) to discuss how things are going, provide any useful feedback from therapy, and decide what to do next.
 In most cases, we would expect a course of therapy to last a minimum of 12-16 sessions, with a review approximately every six sessions.
 After the last review we usually recommend one or two final sessions to say goodbye and reinforce the changes that have occurred.